 Destroy Powdery Mildew, Before it Lands

-With the NASA-developed technology in the AiroClean420 unit, you’ll eliminate powdery mildew spores from the air around your plants – as well as all kinds of harmful bacteria, viruses, fungi, and VOCs.
+With the technology Developed for NASA in the AiroClean420 unit, you’ll eliminate powdery mildew spores from the air around your plants – as well as all kinds of harmful bacteria, viruses, fungi, and VOCs.
 Get a proposal for your facility to find out how you can start protecting your cannabis crops with Airoclean420.

 Want more insights like this